bawee/bwast/README.md

 or put this line into your ~/.profile to have it set permanently.

+**I get error messages when using a genbank or embl file.
+Is there something wrong with my file format?**

+Biopython (used by bwast) is very fussy about the exact genbank/embl format used.
+Try manually adding the expected lines/text in the header.
+Genbank/embl files output by Artemis and RAST are known to be incompatible with biopython.

 **My BLAST hits were flipped and are matching the wrong end of the sequence**

 If your query and reference are very similar in length, ACT can sometimes flip the BLAST hits incorrectly.

 **What does the name *bwast* mean?**